Jean-BaptisteAC/Customer-classification/README.md

  [ 24  39]]
 ```

-The model yields very good results in terms of accuracy *(~90% accuracy)*, however, we understand that the results are not very good.
+The model yields very good results in terms of accuracy *(~90% accuracy)* .However, we understand that the results are not very good.
 Indeed as the dataset is unbalanced (the vast majority of customers didn't want to subscribe to the deposit), the number of **false positives** and **false negatives** is far greater that the number of **true negatives**.
 Lets try with another model: **random forest**.

 ### Random Forest